Reveal-AI-DE/GenFlow/dev/DOCUMENTATION.md

-# 📖 GenFlow Documentation
+# 📖 GeniFlow Documentation

-Welcome to the GenFlow documentation guide.
+Welcome to the GeniFlow documentation guide.

 ## Overview

-GenFlow is a low-code platform for building, managing, and deploying Generative AI assistants and prompt workflows.
+GeniFlow is a low-code platform for building, managing, and deploying Generative AI assistants and prompt workflows.

 ## Key Concepts